 Quick Suppers :: Kingdom First Mom gives some great tips for quick suppers.
 I love these ideas!
 Be sure to read through each one and see how you can make suppertime happen in a flash!
 And I can so relate to the crockpot disasters that Amy mentions; heed her advice and avoid a dinnertime fail on a busy school night!

 Cooking from Scratch While Homeschooling :: Tammy tackles a tough topic in addressing how to cook from scratch after you’ve been teaching all day.
 We all know that eating homecooked food is better for the budget, but that can be hard to pull off when you’re busy all day.
 I imagine that the same tips will work well for other home managers who are busy during the day or who work outside the home.

 What YOU got cooking?

 What kind of Back to School meal planning and recipes do you lean toward during the school year?
 We wanna know!
-Share your favorite BTS recipe in the comments or link up your post below.
+Share your favorite BTS recipe in the comments.